In just three days, MenuDirections delivers years of insights

-He brings the stats and she adds the color commentary.
-Technomic’s Joe Pawlak lays out the economic drivers, consumer demands and legislative landmines impacting the noncommercial segments today, and FoodService Director’s Kelly Killian shares the operators, best practices and solutions to these industry evolutions.
+Technomic’s Joe Pawlak lays out the economic drivers, consumer demands and legislative landmines impacting the noncommercial segments today.

 From the latest flavors to trending preparation methods, tune up your menu with ideas, insights and inspiration from these targeted educational workshops.

 Salon A, B, C

 It is a challenge to satisfy your diners’ needs today.
 They seek premium, clean and simple foods; a balance of healthy and indulgent options; adventurous, global flavors; variety and solutions for special dietary needs; and so much more.
 The chefs at Blount will share innovative, practical menu ideas featuring premium sides, which will make your job easy and keep your diners coming back for more.